 The Hannover Messe and the CeBIT computer trade fair have made the Hannover area the most important trade fair centre in the world.
 Traditional universities in Braunschweig and Göttingen, the Hannover Medical School and numerous academic research centres demonstrate the close links between science and industry.

-On our new travel trade portal the travel trade industry finds information about the various regions and attractions of Niedersachsen along with tips on travelling and accommodation.
+On our new travel trade portal the travel trade industry finds information about the various regions and attractions of Niedersachsen along with tips on travelling.

 Lower Saxony is a travel destination which offers plenty of options and facilities that enable visitors with disabilities and/or restricted mobility to discover different regions and attractions.
-Advice and information for travellers with restricted mobility is available from TourismusMarketing Niedersachsen and the regional tourist partners.
+Whether you are travelling with children or a pram, whether you are enthusiastic about short walks in nature, whether or not you have restricted mobility you will find just the right holiday trips in the travel destination Lower Saxony.
+You can undertake a cycling tour or a tidal flat hike, relax and enhance your well-being in Lower Saxony or experience the art and culture in the Lower Saxony towns.
+Advice and information is available from TourismusMarketing Niedersachsen and the regional tourist partners.

 With motorways crossing the state and a well developed infrastructure Niedersachsen is ideally suited for individual travellers.
 The towns and cities are perfectly connected and even most of the attractions in the countryside can be reaches easily by bus.
 Because of these good connections everything seems just a stone’s throw away.